Skip to main content

 Other than properties inherited from AACConfiguration, the configuration object allows you to configure a horizontal container view via the following properties:

 • cardWidth: The width of each card in this horizontal container view.
+It must be > 0.
 Cards in horizontal container view all have the same width that must be assigned explicitly.
 The width of the view itself can not be used to determine the card width anymore.

 • emptyStyle: The style of the empty state (when there are no cards) for the horizontal container.
 Possible values are: